Resources for Your Practice

 This program gives dentists throughout the entire state a unique opportunity to demonstrate their concern for the environment, under their own initiative.
 The MDA has and will continue to devote time and resources to help dental offices install amalgam separators and dispose of amalgam properly.

-The program brochure and list of approved separators are available by request or you may download them by following the links below.
+Additional helpful information, including a list of approved separators, are available by request or you may download them by following the links below.

 Medication / Prescription Drugs